stupidloud/mysql-with-mecab/README.md

     restart: always
 ```

-After the container starts, the `install-mecab.sql` script will automatically run, installing the MeCab plugin.
+When MySQL service starts, the MeCab plugin is automatically loaded (via the `plugin-load-add` configuration).
 You can verify the installation by connecting to the MySQL instance and running:

 ```sql
 SHOW PLUGINS LIKE 'mecab';